cwolfinger/droolsjbpm/README_DEPENDENCIES.txt

     * drools-core - the rule engine itself.
     * optional packages:
-          o xpp3, xstream - if you are using the file based audit feature o jung, concurrent, colt, commons-collections, xercesImpl - only if you are using the visualisation feature (most people do this in the plug in - so not needed).
+          o xpp3, xstream - if you are using the file based audit feature

 Note you can use the drools-core stand-alone if you are compiling "outside" your runtime application, and deploying serialized Package or RuleBase? objects.